cmdaeo/MecchaChameleonAccessibilityHighlight/README.md

 ## What It Does

-When a whistle (or equivalent "call" sound) is triggered in Meccha Chameleon, this mod highlights the corresponding character using one of three visual methods for a short duration.
+When a whistle is triggered in Meccha Chameleon, this mod highlights the corresponding character using one of three visual methods for a short duration.
 Repeated whistles refresh the highlight timer instead of stacking or duplicating effects.

 ---